jelmerk/hnswlib/hnswlib-spark/README.md

 - set `spark.yarn.executor.memoryOverhead` to a value higher than `executorMemory * 0.10` if you get the "Container killed by YARN for exceeding memory limits" error
 - set `spark.kryo.registrator` to com.github.jelmerk.spark.HnswLibKryoRegistrator

 Note that as it stands increasing the number of partitions will speed up fitting the model but not querying the model.
+The only way to speed up querying is by increasing the number of replicas